top of page

 NEGATIVES

-Part of the Tata group, India's largest multinational business corporation, TCS is also the largest and most impactful of the Indian IT services companies.
-With FY’22 revenues of $25.6 bn, TCS has over 613,000 consultants across 55 countries.
-After a period of sluggish growth, TCS has been growing at 15-18% in the last three quarters with a strong book-to-bill and an industry leading operating margin of 24%.
+Part of the Tata group, India’s largest multinational business corporation, TCS is also the largest and most impactful of the Indian IT services companies.
+TCS has over 590,000 consultants across 55 countries.
+TCS had FY’25 revenues of $30 bn (growth of 4.2% last fiscal and 0.8% in Q3’26) and an industry leading operating margin of 24.3%.
 They are also the most visible of the Indian IT services companies both globally and locally.
+Continental Europe represents 14.3% of their revenues.
+They have expanded their European presence by adding another center in Bucharest.

 TCS has a long history in Belgium with a presence dating back to almost 30 years.
-They have close to 4000 people working for 35+ very satisfied Belgian customers.
+They have close to 5000 people working for 35+ very satisfied Belgian customers.
+This year they became one of 5 companies to be present on all 4 squares.

 Main Sectors